GaZ3ll3/PyJingfm/README.md

 #Use#

-Search username and pwd in main.py.
-Replace by your username and password in the main.py.
+Search email and pwd in main.py.
+Replace by your email and password for logging into Jing.fm in the main.py.

 In terminal, type python main.py